 “Never, ever, even with the terrible situation we’re living in now, I would leave my country.
 I am Venezuelan, as we say here, ‘de arepa en budare’*”.
 It is one of the first sentences that Luisa tells me while we have a coffee at 6 in the morning, amidst the tranquillity of La Gran Sabana.

-But the resistance goes far beyond harina PAN and arepas.
-Luísa resists every day.
-In the small and big acts.
+But the resistance goes far beyond harina PAN and Arepas.
+Luisa resists every day.
+In the small and the big acts.
 Just like the other Venezuelans I’ve met.
-The resistance is, for example, in the cooked food we took from Santa Elena to the savanna “in case we find someone starving on the way”.
-And it is also in the mission that she had just returned from to the Orinoco River Delta to provide medical care to the Waraó indigenous population.
+The resistance is, for example, in the cooked food we took from Santa Elena de Uairén to La Sabana “in case we find someone starving on the way”.
+It is also in the mission that she had just returned from to the Orinoco River Delta to provide medical care to the Waraó indigenous population.

-She tells me how she was stopped 15 times at army checkpoints to get to the delta and how she only managed to get through them all because she has an indigenous id.
-She also tells how she used these moments at the inspection checkpoints to as an opportunity to open the dialogue with the military.
+She tells me how she was stopped 15 times at army checkpoints to get to the Orinoco Delta and how she only managed to get through them all because she has an indigenous ID – which gives her permission to access indigenous land.
+She also tells me how she used these moments at the inspection checkpoints as an opportunity to open the dialogue with the military.

-In addition, Luisa is still proud of her camp that today welcomes about 20 families.
-“Today it is a place that seems abandoned,\ because in fact there are no resources, but it serves as a shelter.
-And so many Venezuelans are living like this.
+In addition, Luisa is also proud of her camp that today welcomes about 20 families.
+“Today it is a place that seems abandoned, because in fact there are no resources, but it serves as a shelter.
+So many Venezuelans are living like this.
 You pass by and the places are really in a state of abandonment, but inside there is shelter and that’s how it works,” she says.

-She also understands the crisis situation as an opportunity to review and learn new values.
-“For some of us, it was given the mission to keep hope that, yes, we will get out [of this situation] and we have to give joy to the children so that they don’t see so much need and if they see it, it doesn’t matter, the values are other,” she says.
+She also understands the crisis situation as an opportunity to (re)learn values.
+“For some of us, it was given the mission to keep hope that, yes, we will get out [of this situation] and we have to give joy to the children so that they don’t see so much need and if they see it, it doesn’t matter, the values are others,” she says.

-“At that moment it’s not possible to have good shoes, but we’re going to learn to walk barefoot so that we can also feel the earth.
-That’s also a way to teach other values, to return to spirituality.
-All this definitely moves us to spirituality,” Luisa speaks with the serenity of those who have chosen to look at the situation from a different perspective.
+“At that moment, it’s not possible to have good shoes, but let’s learn to walk barefoot so we can also feel the earth.
+All this definitely moves us to spirituality,” Luisa says with the serenity of those who have chosen to look at the situation from a different perspective.

-She still reflects on the Venezuelans who also resist outside the country in one way or another: “The ones who remain are those who still believe that they can be here and we will be there to receive those who have gone and will come back with more wisdom and values too.
-I believe that the Venezuelan who left, went also to show the world the joy [we have here] and to make the difference.
-And that although they left due to the pressure of a crisis, they never lose their good humour.”
+She still reflects on the Venezuelans who resist outside the country in one way or another: “The ones who remain are those who still believe that they can be here.
+And we will be here to welcome those who had to leave but will come back with more wisdom and values too.
+I believe that the Venezuelan who left, went to show the world the joy [we have here] and to make the difference.
+Although they left due to the pressure of a crisis, they never lose their good humour.”

 *the expression aludes to the traditional way of making the country’s typical delicacy -the Arepa- in a circular plate of iron -the budare.
 Saying someone is “Venezuelan de arepa en budare” is like saying the person is a “true/real Venezuelan”.